Why are there so many programming languages?

 Languages may also place limits on "mutability," the ability of a data object to change state.
 Instead of objects whose values are overwritten, these languages favor "immutable" objects: values in memory that cannot be changed without explicit exception.
 Immutable objects have attracted interest as multi-core CPUs have become widespread, because of their tendency to promote "thread safety."
 In a thread-safe program, more than one processor may operate on one set of data with a greatly-reduced risk of error.
 Languages that prioritize immutable objects include Rust and Clojure.

 When programming in a new language, it helps to access an active, passionate community of developers who actively use and contribute to each other's work.
-Before choosing a programming language, find out more about that language's community.
+Before choosing a programming language, find more about that language's community.
 Some languages have an exciting, dynamic, vibrant user base you might want to be part of and other languages may have little or no community.

 When writing a program, the programmer's thoughts and problem-solving abilities are "speaking" through that language.
 As a result, programmers tend to prefer languages where they are comfortable expressing themselves.
 What makes a language and programmer work well together is hard to define, however.
 Ultimately, the only way to know which language you are comfortable with is to use different languages for different projects and compare them for yourself.